sishar4/salido-ios-challenge/README.md

 	- The total of all item quantities should be present somewhere on the screen.
 	- The screen should allow the user to return to the main catalogue of items.
 	- The user should be allowed to remove items from the cart.
-	- The item detail screen should also be accessible from the shopping
+	- The item detail screen should also be accessible from the shopping cart screen.
 5. Upon checking out, the user should be presented with a confirmation or "Thank You" screen as well as the option to start a new order.
 6. The user should be able to log out at any point in time.
 7. Objective-C is preferred, but you can write the app in Swift if you want to.